 Samsung announce industry’s first PCIe SSD for Ultra-slim notebook PCs

 Samsung reveal that it has begun mass producing the industry's first PCI-Express solid state drive for next-generation ultra-slim notebook PCs.
 The new Samsung XP941 delivers a level of performance that easily surpasses the speed limit of a SATA 6Gb/s interface.
-The Samsung XP941 enables a sequential read performance of 1,400MB/s, which is the highest performance available with a PCIe 2.0 interface.This
+The Samsung XP941 enables a sequential read performance of 1,400MB/s, which is the highest performance available with a PCIe 2.0 interface.This allows the drive to read 500GB of data or 100 HD movies as large as 5GB in only six minutes, or 10 HD movies at 5GB in 36 seconds.
+That is approximately seven times faster than a hard disk drive (which would need over 40 minutes for the same task), and more than 2.5 times faster than the fastest SATA SSD.

 With the Samsung XP941, we have become the first to provide the highest performance PCIe SSD to global PC makers so that they can launch leading-edge ultra-slim notebook PCs this year, said Young-Hyun Jun, executive vice president, memory sales & marketing, Samsung Electronics.
 Samsung plans to continue timely delivery of the most advanced PCIe SSD solutions with higher density and performance, and support global IT companies providing an extremely robust computing environment to consumers.